First-Order Rewritability of Ontology-Mediated Queries in Linear Temporal Logic: OMQs with -Queries under the Epistemic Semantics

 Thus, similarly to the SPARQL~1.1 entailment regimes, we interpret the (implicit quantifiers in the) \LTL{} formulas of EOMQs in arbitrary temporal models over $\Z$, while the temporal variables of EOMQs range over the active domain only.
 The first-order constructs in $\psi$ are interpreted under the epistemic semantics~\cite{CalvaneseGLLR07}.

 \begin{example}\em Consider the \OMQ{} $\q = (\TO,\psi(t))$, where $\TO$ is the ontology defined in the introduction and

-Then $\q$ retrieves the submission date of the article if no accept or reject decision has yet been made according to the database and for which\nb{R: where is this in the formula?} no publication date is in the database. \end{example}
+Then $\q$ retrieves the submission date of the article if no accept or reject decision has yet been made according to the database and for which no publication date is in the database. \end{example}

 Let $\lang$ be one of the three classes $\FO(<)$, $\FOE$ or $\FO(\RPR)$.
 An EOMQ $\q=(\TO, \psi(\avec{t}))$ is called $\lang$-\emph{rewritable} if there is an $\lang$-formula $\rq(\avec{t})$ such that, for any data instance $\A$ and any tuple $\avec{\ell}$ in $\tem (\A)$, $\avec{\ell}$ is an answer to $\q$ over $\A$ iff~$\SA \models \rq(\avec{\ell})$.
 It is readily seen that to construct an FO-rewriting of~$\q$ one can replace all occurrences of OMPIQs in~$\psi$ with their FO-rewritings (if any).
 Thus we obtain the following variant of a result from~\cite{CalvaneseGLLR07}: \begin{theorem} Let $\lang$ be one of $\FO(<)$, $\FOE$ or $\FO(\RPR)$.
 If all constituent OMPIQs of an EOMQ $\q$ are $\lang$-rewritable, then so is $\q$. \end{theorem}